apache/incubator-brooklyn/usage/archetypes/quickstart/src/brooklyn-sample/README.md

     grep -ri sample src/ *.*

-### More About Brooklyn
+### More About Apache Brooklyn

-Brooklyn is a code library and framework for managing applications in a cloud-first dev-ops-y way.
+Apache Brooklyn is a code library and framework for managing applications in a cloud-first dev-ops-y way.
 It has been used to create this sample project which shows how to define an application and entities for Brooklyn.